 The EIS of the Juruti Project introduces the AoI at the beginning of the document, outlining the Area of Direct Influence and Area of Indirect Influence for both the physical-biotic and socioeconomic environments.
-However, the present study focuses on solely on the physical-biotic aspects.
-The Area of Direct Influence for the physical-biotic components corresponds to the area directly affected by the operation of the project, encompassing the areas of concession for research of the plateaus to be mined, the processing plant, and the transportation of the ore.
-The Area of Indirect Influence of the physical-biotic environment was delimited based on the set of hydrographic basins in the region of the project.
-It is important to highlight that the EIS indicates that the AoI were delimited for the development of the project's environmental studies, and the area indicated as being considered as the study area, a common source of confusion to the delimitation of the AoI (Sánchez, 2020).
-While the EIS does not explicitly an Directly Affected Area, later documents, such as the annual reports, refer to this area as the mining concession granted by the Brazilian National Mining Agency (Figure 2).
+However, the present study focuses exclusively on the physical-biotic components.
+The Area of Direct Influence corresponds to the area directly affected by the projects's operation, including the concession areas for research on the plateaus to be mined, the processing plant, and ore transportation structures.
+The Area of Indirect Influence was delimited based on the set of hydrographic basins within the project region.
+It is important to highlight that the EIS indicates the AoI was delimited for the development of the project's environmental studies and the area indicated as being considered as the study area, a common source of confusion to the delimitation of the AoI (Sánchez, 2020).
+While the EIS is not explicitly a Directly Affected Area, subsequent documents, such as the annual reports, refer to this area as the mining concession granted by the Brazilian National Mining Agency (Figure 1).

-Figure 2 - Area of Influence of the Juruti Mine
+Figure 1 - Area of Influence of the Juruti Bauxite Mine (Pará).

-Despite considering the limits of the hydrographic basins of the region for the delimitation of the area of influence of the physical-biotic environments, as guided by CONAMA Resolution (No. 01 of 1986), it is important to note that this limit was not fully applied.
-Specifically, the western boundary of the AoI was defined by the municipal and state administrative limits - political boundaries that do not represent a physical barrier to biodiversity.
-This delimitation may be justified by directives issued by the state environmental agency.
+Although the limits of the hydrographic basins were considered for delimitation the AoI of the physical-biotic environment, as recommended by CONAMA Resolution, it is important to note that this criterion was not fully applied.
+Specifically, the western boundary of the AoI was defined by the municipal and state administrative limits - political boundaries that do not constitute physical barriers to biodiversity.
+This choice of delimitation may be attributed to guidance provided by the state environmental agency.

-To delineate the AoI, it is first necessary to identify the area affected by the project, where the activities that interact with the environment will be carried out (Gullison et al., 2015).
-In the case studied, the main activity that induces environmental impacts on biodiversity is the suppression of vegetation for mining (Nascimento, 2023), and the flora and fauna components will be impacted mainly within these areas and along their edges, which, for the Amazon Forest, can extend up to 300 meters.
+To delineate the AoI, monitoring should be conducted to identify the area affected by the project, the project footprint, and the area that could be affected by direct or indirect impacts (Gullison et al., 2015).
+In the case studied, the main activity that induces environmental impacts on biodiversity is vegetation clearance for mining (Nascimento, 2023), and the flora and fauna components will be impacted mainly within these areas and along their edges, which, for the Amazon Forest, can extend up to 300 meters.

-The potential impacts on flora and fauna in the Juruti bauxite mine are addressed by the monitoring programs currently executed - Flora Conservation Program: Monitoring of Secondary Forest and Fauna Monitoring Program, which is encompasses all faunal groups.
-These programs have monitoring points distributed according to the AoI and are expected to provide insights for confirming this area.
+The potential impacts on flora and fauna in the Juruti Bauxite Mine are addressed through ongoing monitoring programs - Flora Conservation Program: Monitoring of Secondary Forest and Fauna Monitoring Program, which is encompasses all faunal groups.
+These programs have monitoring points distributed according to the AoI and are expected to provide insights for confirming or refinement of this delineation.

-The Secondary Forest Monitoring is conducted in five permanent plots, implemented in 2015, representing different vegetation formations present in the AoI, to provide subsidies to the forest restoration process (Figure 3).
+The Secondary Forest Monitoring is conducted in five permanent plots, implemented in 2015, representing different vegetation formations present in the AoI, to provide subsidies to the forest restoration process (Figure 2).
 Although the program seeks to monitor the impact of 'Modification of floristic composition' as a result of the edge effect (Nascimento, 2023), the current allocation of monitoring points may not be optimal for detecting this impact, since only one plot is in the vicinity of the extraction area, where such effects are most likely to occur (Emberton; Wenning; Treweek, 2018).